jorishr/website-text-translator/README.md

 Other exclusions by default:

 - elements with the HTML attribute `translate="no"`,
-- elements and textNodes that are empty or contain only whitespace,
+- elements and text nodes that are empty or contain only whitespace,
-- elements and textNodes that only contain a single special character like `&,.?!` etc.
+- elements and text nodes that only contain a single special character like `&,.?!` etc.

 Custom exclusions: You can tell the program to ignore HTML elements by class or id.
 Add the class or id to the respective `exclude` arrays in the config file.